dblock/code.dblock.org/_posts/2010/2010-04-13-jndi-naming-and-directory-services-with-opends.markdown

 #### The Goal

-Let’s create a directory for our SOAP services.
+Let's create a directory for our SOAP services.
 The goal is to be able to store a collection of service objects, each containing a well-defined URL and retrieve service URLs using the service names.

 #### Extending the Schema

 The OpenDS schema is stored in .ldif files in the config\schema directory.
 The directory schema can be extended by importing LDIF files, modifying those in the schema directory or programmatically with JNDI.
-I’ll write an import an .ldif file.
+I'll write an import an .ldif file.

-There’re several RFCs with various well-known attribute types, such as _name_ or _uid_.
-We’re only missing _serviceUri_, which we can define as a custom attribute.
+There are several RFCs with various well-known attribute types, such as _name_ or _uid_.
+We're only missing _serviceUri_, which we can define as a custom attribute.

 ```
 attributeTypes: ( 1.2.840.113556.1.8000.2554.999999.1 NAME 'serviceUri'